zli79/SEP-Nets/README.md

 ## Experiments on CIFAR10 with ResNet
 In general, different data augumentation techniques results in different test accuracy.
 In order to obtain better performance, we train ResNet-20,ResNet-32, ResNet-44 and ResNet-55 on cifar10 dataset with three different augumentation techniques.
-1. cifar10 dataset download from [NIN] (https://gist.github.com/ebenolson/91e2cfa51fdb58782c26)
+1. CIFAR-10 dataset download from [NIN] (https://gist.github.com/ebenolson/91e2cfa51fdb58782c26)
-2. cifar10 dataset download from [Highway Network](https://github.com/flukeskywalker/highway-networks)
+2. CIFAR-10 dataset download from [Highway Network](https://github.com/flukeskywalker/highway-networks)
-3. cifar10 dataset download from [Highway Network](https://github.com/flukeskywalker/highway-networks) using additional 4 pixels padded on each side of each image and with GCN preprocessed.
+3. CIFAR-10 dataset download from [Highway Network](https://github.com/flukeskywalker/highway-networks) using additional 4 pixels padded on each side of each image and with GCN preprocessed.

 The following is the comparison Top 1 and Top 5 test accuracy with cifar10 dataset with different augumentation techniques on the four ResNets.
+The column marked Test accuracy (num) refer to test accuracy on with CIFAR-10 dataset.

 | Model     | Test Accuracy (1) | Test Accuracy (2) | Test Accuracy (3) |
 |-----------|-------------------|-------------------|-------------------|